 The majority of PVA's revenue is received through contributions, including legacies and bequests.
 Contributions are recognized in the appropriate category of net assets in the period received.
-PVA performs an analysis of the individual contribution, grant and contract to determine if the revenue streams follow the contributions rules or if considered an exchange transaction depending on whether the transaction is reciprocal or nonreciprocal.
+PVA performs an analysis of the individual contribution, grant and contract to determine if the revenue streams follow the contributions rules or if considered an exchange transaction depending on whether the transaction is reciprocal or nonreciprocal under ASU 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made.

 For contributions and grants and contracts qualifying under the contributions rules, revenue is recognized upon notification of the award and satisfaction of all conditions, if applicable.
 Conditional promises to give are not recognized until the condition on which they depend are substantially met.
-Contributions and grants and contracts qualifying as contributions that are unconditional that have donor restrictions are recognized as "without donor restrictions" only to the extent of actual expenses incurred in compliance with the donor-imposed restrictions and satisfaction of time restrictions; such funds in excess of expenses incurred are shown as net assets with donor restrictions in the accompanying financial statements.
-There were no conditional contributions as of June 30, 2020 and 2019.
+Contributions and grants and contracts qualifying as contributions that are unconditional that have donor restrictions are recognized as "without donor restrictions" only to the extent of actual expenses incurred in compliance with the donor-imposed restrictions and satisfaction of time restrictions; such funds in excess of expenses incurred are shown as net assets with donor restrictions in the accompanying consolidated financial statements.
+There were no unrecognized conditional contributions as of June 30, 2021 and 2020.